 - “Hedging” options.
 Ask whether you can schedule payments ahead of time or protect your transfer against market fluctuations with a limit order or forward contract.

 - Transfer limits.
 Is the minimum transfer too high for your needs?
 Your best option might depend on how much you want to send.

 - Customer support.
 Most companies offer customer service by Internet chat, phone, in person or by email.
 Make sure help will be available if you need it.

 Foreign exchange rates explainedThe exchange rate determines how much one country’s currency is worth in another currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weak currency.
-For example, in January 2018 the US dollar was worth approximately 8.76 Salvadoran Colóns.

 However, most countries’ exchange rates are flexible, which means they can fluctuate with the market.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.